The Melting Pot (play)

 The Melting Pot is a play by Israel Zangwill, first staged in 1908.
-It depicts the life of a Russian Jewish immigrant family, the Quixanos.
+It depicts the life of a Russian Jewish immigrant family, the Quixanos, in the United States.
 David Quixano has survived a pogrom, which killed his mother and sister, and he wishes to forget this horrible event.
 He composes an "American Symphony" and wants to look forward to a society free of ethnic divisions and hatred, rather than backward at his traumatic past.

 Plot

-David Quixano emigrates to America in the wake of the 1903 Chișinău pogrom in which his entire family is killed.
+David Quixano emigrates to America in the wake of the 1903 Kishinev Massacre in which his entire family is killed.
 He writes a great symphony called "The Crucible" expressing his hope for a world in which all ethnicity has melted away, and falls in love with a beautiful Russian Christian immigrant named Vera.
 The dramatic peak of the play is the moment when David meets Vera's father, who turns out to be the Russian officer responsible for the annihilation of David's family.
 Vera's father admits his guilt, the symphony is performed to accolades, David and Vera agree to wed and kiss as the curtain falls.